 The All-Party Parliamentary Group on Housing and Social Mobility (APPG) was founded in 2020 to champion social housing providers that support tenants and residents to secure sustainable livelihoods.

 Housing associations play a vital role in building communities that work.
 Yet their investment – over £70m in employment support – and the value this creates – is not fully recognised.
 The Group brings together MPs and Peers from across all political parties to better understand these issues and is co-chaired by Peter Aldous MP and Liz Twist MP.

 Inquiry into Housing and Employment

 The APPG on Housing and Social Mobility is now leading a national Inquiry aimed at tackling the employment and earnings gap in social housing.
 Launched in March 2020, this will run to September 2020.
-It will bring together insights from sector experts and social housing residents, by gathering written evidence and then oral evidence from face-to-face sessions in parliament.

 The APPG Inquiry is supported by Communities that Work and PlaceShapers; Communities that Work are the registered Parliamentary secretariat, with additional support from the housing sector GEM programme.
 Our research partner is the UK Collaborative Centre for Housing Evidence (CaCHE).

 Call for evidence – deadline extended to 30 June 2020: